About Susan D. Matley

 Author Susan D. Matley

-I write fiction, mostly.
-My fiction often takes a speculative turn, influenced by whatever it is that makes me love both the Chronicles of Narnia and the original episodes of The Twilight Zone.
+Most of my fiction takes a speculative turn, influenced by whatever it is that makes me love both the The Chronicles of Narnia and the original episodes of The Twilight Zone.
 It’s exciting to map out a world almost like our own but for one small (or sometimes, big) twist that punts it into the supernatural.

-I’ve sometimes dabbled in historical fiction, poetry and songwriting.
+I’ve written (as yet unpublished) book-length projects in other genres- -women’s, historical and middle grade fiction- -as well as poetry and songs.
 The one framed certificate in my office is from Western Writers of America, honoring my song “Show Me, Mister” as a finalist for their 2011 Best Song Spur Award.
 Since launching this website (2015) I write a weekly blog.
-In 2019 I was joined in this endeavor by my inner 14-year-old, Lily, and in 2020 we became a trio thanks to the arrival of 9, my inner 9-year-old.
+In 2019 I was joined in this endeavor by my inner 14-year-old, Lily.
+In 2020 we became a trio thanks to the arrival of 9, my inner 9-year-old (do not bring up Nixon when she’s around).
 They keep me honest!

 That’s who I am as a writer.
 Otherwise, I’m: